arpit7123/Kparser/README.md

 2. The configuration file for the project contains paths to the other resources.
    The config file is present under "./build/classes/resources/" directory

-3. Other requires resources (which are mentioned in the configuration file) are available to download from: https://goo.gl/pZEdxP
+3. Other required resources (which are mentioned in the configuration file) are available to download from: https://goo.gl/pZEdxP

 4. An local web server (such as apache tomcat) must be setup to execute the project as a web application.